sohamwalimbe15/Biodata-Analyzer/README.md

 # Biodata & Job Description Analyzer

-A Streamlit-based application that extracts structured biodata information from resumes (PDF or text) and performs a job description review to compare the candidate's skills and experience with the job requirements.
+A Streamlit-based application that extracts structured biodata information from resume/personal information (PDF or text) and performs a job description review to compare the candidate's skills and experience with the job requirements.

 ## Project Overview